Masked Gradient-Based Causal Structure Learning: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we reformulate the SEM in the form of ASEM to incorporate the binary graph adjacency matrix and further investigate the identifiability issue of the ASEM.
-A practical structure learning method is then proposed, which can be efficiently trained using gradient-based methods by leveraging the recently developed Gumbel-Softmax approach.
-Extensive experiments validate its effectiveness as well as the flexibility of including different smooth model functions.
-A future direction is to use variable selection and/or Bayesian approach to improve both efficiency and efficacy.
+In this work, we reformulate the SEM to incorporate binary adjacency matrix and investigate the structure identification issue.
+A gradient-based method is proposed by leveraging the recently developed Gumbel-Softmax approach and the smooth acyclicity constraint.
+Experiments validate the effectiveness as well as the flexibility to include different model functions to fit the underlying causal relationships.
+A future direction is to use preliminary variable selection and/or second-order optimization to improve both the efficiency and efficacy.